ministryofjustice/family-mediators-api/README.md

 ...and use the long string generated.

 When running the app locally you can set these ENV variables in the `.env` file.
-This file is also used by `docker-compose` but will not be used in production environments.

-## API Doc
+## API Docs

 Documentation is generated as part of the docker build, using [aglio](https://github.com/danielgtaylor/aglio) to parse an [API Blueprint](api.apib).

-Although this documentation can be also generated locally, it requires a vast amount of node modules dependencies, and a very specific NodeJS version, so if you want to see the generated documentation it is quicker and easier to just do `docker-compose up` and go to `http://localhost:9292/api/documentation`
+Although this documentation can be also generated locally, it requires a vast amount of node modules dependencies, so if you want to see the generated documentation it is quicker and easier to view on the live site - https://familymediators.service.justice.gov.uk/api/documentation

-### Admin App

-* /admin - Homepage

 ### Endpoints